zoryzhang/Blog/ZoryOb/Mathematics/Real Analysis.md

 Rmk. $\liminf A_{n} \subset \limsup A_{n}$; if equal, we say $A_{n}$ converges.

 E.g. Monotonic set sequence converges (if including $\infty$).

+## Elementary real analysis
+- Any open set on real line can be expressed as countable union of mutually disjoint open intervals.
+- Compact set: for any open cover of S, there's a finite subcover for S.
+- On real line: compact as long as closed + bounded, or sequentially campact.
+- Infinite union of open set still open, infinite intersection of closed set still closed.

 # CH1 Measure theory
 ## 1.2 $\sigma$-algebra/field
 > Def. (**Algebra** of sets of X) A non-empty collection $\mathcal{A}$ of subsets of X, that is closed under finite union and complements.
 In other word,